$LevyIO

 Requirements

-• 1Must be 70½ or older
+• 1Must be 70½ or older when the distribution is made

-• 2Directly from IRA to charity
+• 2Transfer must go directly from IRA trustee to qualified charity

-• 3Up to $105,000/year
+• 3Up to $111,000 per taxpayer for 2026

 Common Mistakes to Avoid

-• !Distributing to self first
+• !Distributing to yourself first instead of direct IRA-to-charity transfer

 Required Tax Forms